Suraj151/pdi-framework/README.md

    ```
 4. Add it as a value member of `HttpServer`, behind a flag if it is optional, and include its header.
 Nothing else — the base constructor registers it.
 5. Add a menu entry so people can reach it.

+If the page carries a form that posts back, call `concat_csrf_input_html_tag()` while composing it.
+The middleware refuses an authenticated POST without a valid token, so a form that omits the field will submit and be turned away.

 Two habits keep the portal responsive.
 Pass page strings straight to `send()` rather than copying them into RAM; it reads flash directly.
 And keep controller methods short — `handle_clients()` runs on every pass of the main loop, so a route that needs real work should schedule it and return immediately rather than blocking the loop while it runs.